gcpearse/LeetCode/README.md

 ## Overview

-Solutions to LeetCode problems using TypeScript.
+This repository contains my solutions to LeetCode problems using TypeScript.

+I have used Jest with ts-jest to run unit tests on individual functions.